FactoryXCode/MfPack/README.md

  ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/SinkWriterSample.png)

-**LoopBackCapture
+**LoopBackCapture**

-*This sample shows, how to capture sound from your soundcard using the WASAPI and save this capture *to the quality that is supported by your soundcard.
+*This sample shows, how to capture sound from your soundcard using WASAPI and save this capture *with the quality that is supported by your soundcard.

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/LoopBackCapture.png)